-So, you’ve finished all your uppercase glyphs, and you’re still not exhausted?
-Here’s a first step on how you can generate small caps off your uppercase.
+So, you’ve finished all your uppercase glyphs, and you are on a roll?
+Here’s how the software can generate small caps from your uppercase.

 Duplicating and Renaming